Rufski/Rufski.github.io/_posts/2020-06-19-PMU-2-scraping.md

 ## Scraping strategy

-The website archive's section is neatly arranged by year, each year leading to a page presenting a list of the months, each month giving a list of the day races happening (one link per race *and* location, meaning races can happen at several locations on a given day; to note too, several races usually occur on a given day within a same location).
+The website archive's section is neatly arranged by year, each year leading to a page presenting a list of the months, each month leading to a list of links of the day races happening (one link per race *and* location, meaning races can happen at several locations on a given day; to note too, several races usually occur on a given day within a same location).

 For each feature I chose to take the content between the HTML tags *as is* instead of assumming what the possibilities could be, in case some feature would have possible values that I wasn't aware of (say, a special race subcategory).